WHO I AM

 I met and married my husband, Frank, in 1970.
 (You do the math.)
 He is the embodiment of another quality I value highly: faithfulness.
 Frank and I have had a remarkable journey through life, living in several different states, traveling widely, and most importantly, receiving the gift of a child.
 Our wonderful son, Arthur, is the joy of our lives.

 Finally, I have learned a lot about another quality that I value highly: endurance.
-Whether it’s the marathons I’ve run, the airplanes I’ve piloted, or the novel I’ve written, the phrase Never Give Up comes to mind.
+Whether it’s the marathons I’ve run, the airplanes I’ve piloted, or the novels I’ve written, the phrase Never Give Up comes to mind.

 Which brings me back to gratitude.
 I am deeply grateful for the life God has given me, the blessings He has poured on me, and, yes, the trials He has put me through to strengthen and refine my character.